Even a great product will not get sold if it doesn’t come well packaged. These 10 tips for dressing for success in the workplace.

 No, we’re not talking about your looks.
 That’s not something you can change.
 But yes, you can always dress to impress.

-According to a survey, 37% recruiters don’t hire a candidate because she wasn’t well dressed.
-Further, 65% hiring managers believe that dressing becomes a crucial factor when it comes to selecting between two candidates with similar proficiency.
+According to a survey, 37% of recruiters don’t hire a candidate because she wasn’t well dressed.
+Further, 65% of hiring managers believe that dressing becomes a crucial factor when it comes to selecting between two candidates with similar proficiency.

-Solid colors that aren’t distracting
+1. Wear solid colours that aren’t distracting

 When you’re sitting in an interview, you’d want the interviewers to focus on what you have to say and on your personality rather than the pink paisley shirt you’re wearing.